edrinekamya/expo-router-redux-template/readme.md

 -   **Authentication Handling:** The template provides a starting point for implementing user authentication using Redux and protected routing access with Expo Router.
 -   **Redux Setup:** Get started with state management using Redux Toolkit and predefined slices for common app state, such as authentication and settings.
 -   **Responsive UI:** The template includes responsive UI components and theming to create a consistent user experience on various devices.
--   **Navigation:** Utilize React Navigation for smooth navigation between screens and tabs.
+-   **Navigation:** Utilize React Navigation and Expo router for smooth navigation between screens and tabs.

 ## Usage